earthbodyatlas/earthbodyatlas/README.md

 - 👋 Hi, I’m @earthbodyatlas
-- 👀 I’m interested in healthcare, eye care breakthroughs, and computer science
+- 👀 I’m interested in healthcare, oculomics, and computer science
 - 🌱 I’m currently learning R, Python, and Ophthalmology
 - 📫 How to reach me earthbodyatlas@gmail.com